LunarLambda/meson-gba/README.md

 The built ROMs (.elf, .gba) will be in the `build` directory.

+Check out the `examples` branch for some example projects.

 ## Windows

 For development on Windows, the easiest method is to use MSYS2, either using